nixcon/2024-na.nixcon.org/README.md

 # NixCon NA 2024 Website

-This repository contains the website for NixCon NA 2024 in Pasedena, CA, USA.
+This repository contains the website for NixCon NA 2024 in Pasadena, CA, USA.

 ## Build